PantalaLabs/BionicGlove/README.md

 #### Dependencies:

-2 math calculations in my code:
+There are two mathematical calculations that are widely used in the library:
 1. EMA (https://en.wikipedia.org/wiki/Moving_average) : this one is implemented by a macro called ALPHAFILTER in the BionicGlove.h
-2. Linear Regression (https://en.wikipedia.org/wiki/Linear_regression) : this one I call a library LinearRegression.h by https://github.com/cubiwan/Regressino .
-You will need to download and install this library too.
+2. Linear Regression (https://en.wikipedia.org/wiki/Linear_regression) : this is a library LinearRegression.h by https://github.com/cubiwan/Regressino .
+You will need to download and install it too.

 #### Conventions: